work about resume contact

 Wellness Walks

-From time to time, we organised wellness walks to stay engaged with the community — keeping people connected to Owambe beyond the app.
-These activations were sponsored by some incredible brands who believed in what we were building.
+We organised wellness walks to keep people connected to Owambe beyond the app, sponsored by brands who believed in what we were building.

 Arc'teryx Sport Chek Greenhouse Juices